orieken/reimagined-octo-train/test-utils/README.md

 {
   "scripts": {
     "test": "cucumber-js",
-    "postcucumber": "ts-node cucumber-enhancer.ts --latest ./reports enhanced-report.json"
+    "postcucumber": "ts-node cucumber-enhancer.ts --latest ./reports enhanced-report.json --api http://localhost:4000/api/v1/processor/cucumber"
   }
 }
 ```

-This will automatically run the enhancer after your Cucumber tests complete, finding the latest report in the ./reports directory.
+This will automatically run the enhancer after your Cucumber tests complete, find the latest report in the ./reports directory, and post it to your API endpoint.

 ## Summary Statistics